Introduction to Lighting in QLab

 On this page, every time a new tool, interface item, or concept that we feel is particularly essential is mentioned, it will appear in bold text.
 This is meant to help you notice that you're being introduced to a new idea.
 Thereafter, and throughout the rest of this documentation, bold text will be used in the traditional manner, as well as to indicate a menu name (such as the File menu.)

-QLab 4.1 can communicate with lighting equipment in two ways.
+QLab 4 communicates with lighting equipment in two ways.
 The first is by using the Art-Net protocol, which uses an ethernet or WiFi network to transmit data.
-QLab sends Art-Net messages to the network, and those messages are received and interpreted by other devices, like Art-Net-enabled lighting instruments or dimmers.
+QLab sends Art-Net messages into the network, and those messages are received by other devices on the network which can interpret Art-Net messages.

-Most lighting equipment, however, needs DMX control data, which is contained within Art-Net messages, most lighting equipment must be controlled using the DMX control protocol.
+While some lighting instruments and dimmers are able to receive and directly interpret Art-Net messages, most lighting equipment must be controlled using the DMX control protocol.
 To connect to DMX-controlled lighting equipment, you'll need an Art-Net interface, often called a node, which is a device that receives Art-Net messages from a network and outputs DMX messages over a traditional DMX connection.
 QLab is compatible with any Art-net interface that uses ethernet or WiFi.

 The second way QLab can communicate with lighting equipment is by using a compatible USB-DMX interface.
 Right now, these five commonly used and affordable USB-DMX interfaces are supported:

 - DMXking ultraDMX Micro